-13.4.3 Each helicopter deck should be fitted with alternate yellow and blue lights to enable the landing area to be easily identified at night.
-These lights should be positioned around the perimeter of the deck not more than 3 m apart.
+13.5.3.1 The helideck should be fitted with omnidirectional yellow lights in order to enable the landing area to be easily identified at night.
+These lights should be uniformly positioned along the perimeter of the helideck and not more than 3 m apart.
+The administration may allow the substitution of red lights for yellow lights to indicate the position of cranes, and in the case of self-elevating units, legs.